anirudh2290/TwitterClone/README.md

 We kept a client master and the client workers which tweet are created by the client master.
 The client workers send and receive tweets at periodic time intervals.
 The period that we have kept for sending tweets is 10 seconds and the period that we have kept for receiving for receiving tweets is 1 second.
 Also not every client doesnt send a tweet every second.
-They only send the tweet when the random number generated between 0 and 1 falls below the stable Probability
+They only send the tweet when the random number generated between 0 and 1 falls below the stable Probability.
 We have peaks in the middle of the time duration and we increase the probability during this time duration which will allow for more clients to tweet.
 Thus our statistics model handles nearly stable tweets per seconds with peaks many times more than the normal.
 We obtained the statistics model from here :: https://blog.twitter.com/2013/new-tweets-per-second-record-and-how